davewatters/syncro-ireland/README.md

     -   Original supplied videos wouldn't play when embeded due to there being copyrighted music on the sondtrack
     -   In the Signup Form (signup.html) user can't tab from the last text field to the checkbox field
-    -   footer slightly off-centre on screens below 320px
+    -   ~~footer slightly off-centre on screens below 320px~~ Fixed with media query edit

 ## - Deployment -